Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 What do I do if any of my tests are out of range?

 If any of your tests show out of range and you haven’t received treatment, you can schedule a follow up appointment or contact our Case Management team for next steps.
-If any of your results are positive, our Case Management team will reach out to you to discuss your results and treatment, if needed.
+If any of your results are positive, our Case Management team will reach out to you to discuss your results and treatment as needed.

 Contact Us

-If you have any questions, please call us at 1-888-743-7526 to schedule an appointment to be seen or be transferred to speak with an RN.
+If you have any questions, please call us at 1-888-743-7526 to schedule an appointment to be seen or be transferred to speak with a health care provider.

 If you are attempting to reach us due to an emergency, please dial 911 immediately.